klausgollmer/IoT-Werkstatt-Ardublock/README.md

 Refer to the LICENSE files inside each component folder.

 ### Author
-GUI, Code generator and IoT² functions for ESP8266 and ESP32 Klaus-Uwe Gollmer
+- Adaption GUI, Code generator and IoT² functions for ESP8266 and ESP32
+- Klaus-Uwe Gollmer
 ---